MrTrilB/PapyrusVSCode/README.md

 - `papyrus.compiler.args`: Array of additional arguments (e.g. output folder)
 - `papyrus.compiler.cwd`: Working directory for the compiler (optional)

+> When you change the active game (status bar picker or the Settings UI), Papyrus Tools now seeds default script folders and compiler locations for that title automatically.
+Review the generated paths and adjust them if your installation lives elsewhere.

 Per-game overrides (recommended):

 - `papyrus.game`: Active game profile (Skyrim, SkyrimSE, SkyrimAE, Fallout4, Fallout76, Starfield)